 It’s Long, Get Some Coffee

-A day or two ago Mark Delsing posted a link to an article from a um… very conventional tabletop roleplaying blog, let’s say, about this amazing idea they ran into of treating the narration in their game as if it were on film.
-It was a charming reminder of how big the gaps are getting between communities, that’s for sure.
+A day or two ago a friend posted a link to an article from a um… very conventional tabletop roleplaying blog, let’s say, about this amazing idea they ran into of treating the narration in their game as if it were on film.
+It was a charming reminder of how big the gaps are getting between fandoms, that’s for sure.

 Mark’s angle, because he’s #indieaf, went the opposite direction (let me know if I’m being uncharitable here, Mark!): that modern gameplay had become so completely dependent on the game-as-show metaphor that other approaches to getting everyone on the same page at the table were going unused.
 Unexamined.
 Forgotten.
 It was like the bizarro-universe version of that conventional ttrpg blog.